• Free shipping on all orders

 Image Credit: Les Editions ALBERT-RENÉ, GOSCINNY-UDERZO.
 All rights reserved to the copyright owners.

 As one of the most famous dogs in French literature, Dogmatix is a darling West Highland White Terrier that’s famous for his adventures with Asterix, the titular character of the Adventures of Asterix books.
 He is, however, identified as Asterix’s friend Obelix’s dog.
 Tiny but tenacious, Dogmatix is loyal to his humans but even more loyal to trees, which he hates to see harmed in any way.
 Dogmatix’s original name was Idéfix or “fixed idea,” but, for English translations, it was changed to Dogmatix, a pun of the word dogmatic which means “set in a certain belief.”
-Dogmatix is a fantastic character and beloved in France to this day.
+Dogmatix is a fantastic character and is beloved in France to this day.

 8. Hairy Maclary